El Centro Español de Tampa: History

 Immigrants from Spain (including some by way of Cuba) to the bustling factory town of Ybor City in 1891 established El Centro Español as the first of several ethnic social club and mutual aid society organizations.
 El Centro Español served as the organizational model for its later counterparts such as El Centro Asturiano, El Circulo Cubano, L'Unione Italiana, and others.
 These clubs grew to play vital roles in Ybor City's development and were of particular importance in welcoming and orienting new arrivals to the immigrant community.
 In exchange for membership dues, they offered not only social, cultural, and recreational opportunities, but educational programs and health care.
 El Centro Español in 1904 went so far as to build their own hospital, the Sanatorio del Centro Español, which was in its day among the top medical facilities in Florida.

 The organization's first clubhouse, an ornately constructed frame structure flanked by two towers, was built in 1892 on the site of the present Centro Español building, and featured a theater, dance hall, canteen, soda fountain, and classrooms, where English courses were offered.
 The club's membership expanded rapidly, surpassing 2,600 people by 1908, and soon after outgrew their facility.
 The club replaced their original clubhouse with the building today known as El Centro Español de Tampa in 1912.
 In the same year, the organization established a second clubhouse, El Centro Español de West Tampa, to serve the Spanish population of West Tampa.

 After several decades of prosperity and growth, El Centro Español and the other area social clubs entered a period of decline.
 Factors such as Prohibition, the Great Depression, and restrictions in immigration curtailed the influx of potential new membership, and sent much of the area's existing population looking for work elsewhere.
 By World War II, much of the organization's roles in terms of health care and social welfare were absorbed by government and private interests.
 The membership base declined further as the now second and third generation Spanish-Americans more freely interacted with the rest of the population and more closely identified with American culture.

 In 1983, the organization consolidated their remaining membership to the West Tampa clubhouse, and the Centro Español de Tampa building was sold.
-After sitting vacant for several years, it was restored in 2010 and now houses Ghost Party Haunted Tours.
+After sitting vacant for several years, it was and now houses Ghost Party Haunted Tours.
 The West Tampa clubhouse houses The Hillsborough Education Foundation and its Teaching Tools for Hillsborough Schools program.